-There are many things that must be considered when selecting a resin for a heat seal adhesive formulation for flexible packaging applications.
+Several factors must be considered when selecting a resin for laminating adhesive formulation for flexible packaging applications:

 How the adhesive will be applied

-What type of environment the package will be exposed to
+The type of environment the packaging will be exposed to

-When formulating a heat seal adhesive, care must be taken to select a resin or combination of resins that optimizes the performance of the adhesive based on the end use requirements of the packaging.
-For example, if a package will be exposed to high heat, the adhesive that seals that package must also be able to withstand those temperatures.
+Based on the above, care must be taken when formulating a laminating adhesive to select a resin or combination of resins that optimize the performance of the adhesive based on the end-use requirements of the packaging.
+For example, if a package will be exposed to high heat, the adhesive which seals that package must also be able to withstand those temperatures.

-The starting point formulation listed above should be prepared by dissolving the vinyl chloride-acetate resin and Elvacite® 2044 in MEK and then diluting with Toluene to the target solids level.
+This formulation should be prepared by dissolving the vinyl chloride-acetate resin and Elvacite® 4345 acrylic resin in MEK and then diluting the solution with Toluene to the target solids level.

-An average peel strength of 500 g/in was measured for this heat seal adhesive.
-To test peel strength, this formulation was applied with a 1.5 mil Bird application to 1 mil, uncoated, zero-temper, soft aluminum foil.
-It was air dried for 3 hours and then heat sealed to 4 mil oriented polystyrene film at 250°F under a pressure of 77 psi for 1.5 seconds.
-Peel strength was then determined for 0.5 in strips on an Instron tensile tester at 2 in/min cross-head speed.
+An average peel strength of 500 grams/inch was measured for this acrylic adhesive.
+To test peel strength, this formulation was applied using a 1.5-mil Bird film applicator to a 1-mil, uncoated, zero-temper, soft aluminum foil.
+The acrylic adhesive was then air dried for 3 hours and subsequently heat sealed to 4-mil oriented polystyrene film at 250°F under a pressure of 77 psi for 1.5 seconds.
+Peel strength was then determined post-cure for 0.5-inch strips on an Instron tensile tester at 2-inch/minute crosshead speed.

-When formulating a heat seal adhesive, resin selection is of the utmost importance.
+When formulating a laminating adhesive, resin selection is of the utmost importance.
 There are many options available to a formulator that vary in chemistry and performance.
-Ultimately, resins should be chosen that optimize performance of the adhesive and ultimately the packaging it is being used to seal.
-Acrylic resins like Elvacite® provide unique benefits to a heat seal adhesive formulation including:
+Ultimately, resins should be chosen to optimize both the performance of the adhesive and the packaging it is being used to seal.
+Acrylic resins like Elvacite® provide unique benefits to a laminating adhesive formulation- including:

-Outstanding adhesion to high slip, nonporous films and foils
+Outstanding adhesion to high-slip, low surface energy nonporous films and foils